-Add the Salesforce hostname to Kerio Operator and download Call Center Definition for Salesforce.
+Firstly you have to add the Salesforce hostname to Kerio Operator and download Call Center Definition for Salesforce.

 - 1. In the administration interface, go to Integration. - 2.
-In the Salesforce integration section, click Configure. - 3.
-Login to your Salesforce and copy the Salesforce hostname.
+In the Salesforce intergration item, click Configure. - 3.
+Login to your Salesforce and copy the Salesforce hostname (see figure 1)